MarcoFloo/Bestiopsychologist/content/project/example/index.md

 ---
-title: Example Project
+title: Hierarchical Regression
-summary: An example of using the in-built project page.
+summary: Hierarchical regression is a way to show if variables of your interest explain a statistically significant amount of variance in your Dependent Variable (DV) after accounting for all other variables
 tags:
-  - Deep Learning
+  -
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).